msjoules/PiKaraoke/README.md

 You can buy him a coffee here:
 <a href="https://www.buymeacoffee.com/vicwomg" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 35px !important;width: 100px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-This new version (1.2) is FANTASTIC!

-It no longer relies on Pygame & VLC which has made it a lot easier to work with.

-Note:  CherryPy supports Python 3.6-3.11 and yt-dlp supports Python 3.8+.
-As such, make sure you install using Python versions between 3.8 to 3.11.
+This is a modification of Vicwomg's pikaraoke version __1.2__.
+He has since improved his version and, as a matter of fact, there is now even a Python package of his work!
+So, if you want to make things easier for yourself, you should most likely go to his repository and get the most up to date package.

+However, since this version works for me and I've gotten it to a point where I like it, I will stick with this version and thus break away from Vicwomg's git.

-My modifications are Linux based and focus mainly on the interface and my personal preferences:
+My modifications are Linux based and focus mainly on the interface and my personal preferences such as:

 - Forced user names instead of assigning anonymous names
 - Default admin password:&ensp;  __mypi__